lsun0547/Mannequin/README.md

 This project uses **Flask**, **MediaPipe**, and **Three.js** to generate a 3D mannequin from an uploaded photo.

+## Goals
+- This project was created or the **Hello World** Hackathon at Purdue University.
+- The goal of this project is to allow users to create a 3D model based off an inputted 2D image.
+  - This is intented to offer artists an extra tool for perspective drawing and could further be utilized for basic 3d animation.
+- Developing this project further would include adding functionality with **Blender**, allowing users to upload a photo and get a model rigged to that pose.

 ## Features
 - Upload a photo -> mannequin is generated automatically
 - Pose extracted with **MediaPipe**